AlgyJr/ios_guides/Application-Architecture.md

 serialize/deserialize models from/into the different data formats.
 [Mantle](https://github.com/Mantle/Mantle) and
-[RestKit](https://github.com/RestKit/RestKit) are two popular libraries that help to define the model layer&mdash;especially the serialization/deserialization logic when working with REST APIs.
+[RestKit](https://github.com/RestKit/RestKit) are two popular libraries that help to define the model layer&mdash;specially the serialization/deserialization logic when working with REST APIs.

 [crud]: http://en.wikipedia.org/wiki/Create,_read,_update_and_delete